h4636oh/shogun_scripts/README.md

 ### Windows

-#### Option 1: Using Installer (Recommended)

-1. Download the latest installer from the releases page
-2. Run the installer (ShogunScripts-Setup.exe)
-3. Follow the installation wizard

-#### Option 2: Portable Version

 1. Download the latest zip file from releases
 2. Extract the zip file
 3. Run ShogunScripts.exe from the extracted folder